kanaria69/Mainecoco/README.md

-## I used to work in a shoe recycling shop.
-It was sole destroying.
+## It's been months since I bought the book "how to scam people online".
+It still hasn't turned up.